aws/aws-toolkit-vscode/docs/UI_E2E_Test.md

 #### `test:ui:prepare`

-Downloads VS Code and ChromeDriver to `~/.vscode-test-resources`
+Downloads VS Code and ChromeDriver to `~/.vscode-test-resources` in order to properly hook Selenium/VET to our new VSCode instance we launch.
+Without this, test cannot be run at all.

 ```bash
 npm run test:ui:prepare